 Act 4 William IV No.11 roads

-The Roads Act 4 William IV No.11 1833 was the first statute to authorise the Government to make, alter and improve roads in the Colony through private freeholds.
+Act 4 William IV No.11 1833 was the first statute to authorise the Government to make, alter and improve roads in the Colony through private freeholds.
 The Act stated that the road was to be surveyed or delineated on a plan.
-When opened by proclamation the road was to be maintained at the expense of the local parish.
-These were known as "confirmed roads".
-They were not established as public roads unless they were proclaimed to be open for public use and if no compensation was paid, until the road was in fact used by the public.

 The public use was limited to the surface, subsoil and headroom necessary to accommodate and support the kind of traffic contemplated by the dedication.

-Act 4 also contained power to divert and alter the course of public ways already made and when the new road was completed it would be in place of the old road.
+Act 4 William IV also contained power to divert and alter the course of public ways already made and when the new road was completed it would be in place of the old road.
 See also Closure of an Act 4 William IV Road.

 Quarter Sessions roads